 Above right: Whistler (foreground) as he is today with some of his herd, a very proud, confident pony who graces the slopes of Traprain with such ease and delight.

 Have you ever thought about fostering a wonderful MMT Exmoor pony?
 Barry and Gail are MMT volunteers at the MMT Exmoor Pony Centre with good experience in the "Art of Pony Fostering".
 When Liz visited Gail & Barry at their home near to the Exmoor Pony Centre she was privileged to meet Freddy and Pascoe who are a real credit to Gail & Barry's dedication to pony fostering .
 Freddy and Pascoe have recently moved on to "Pastures New" now with MMT and if you would like to find out more about their new adventure just click on the link below which will take you to the MMT Blog.

 Above: young Freddy in 2014 Catherine (friend of Gail) with Pascoe in 2014 Freddy (left) & Pascoe (right) enjoying lunch together

 Are you wondering what this wonderful horse called Rose has to do with the 13 Pony Kings of Traprain?
 Rose was the dear friend of Traprain Pony Checker Volunteers Judith & Steve and Judith has written a beautiful poem dedicated to Rose.
 To read the poem just click on the link below which will take you to the Panetta Healing Writers' Corner website.

-A Message from MMT Traprain Pony Whistler (alias Pegasus Midnight)
+A Message from Traprain Pony Whistler (alias Pegasus Midnight)

 Above: Whistler foal Whistler in 2015 (after a mud bath) Whistler teaching Bob how to groom Whistler whispering to Bob